Canalispira lipei

 Canalispira lipei is a species of very small sea snail, a marine gastropod mollusk or micromollusk in the family Cystiscidae.

 Description

-The Canalispira lipei is classified as a Neogatsropoda.
+Canalispira lipei is classified as a Neogastropoda.
 Typically living in the demersal zone with a depth range of 75-100m.
 Members of the order Neogastropoda are mostly gonochoric and broadcast spawners.
-Life cycle: Embryos develop into planktonic trocophore larvae and later into juvenile veligers before becoming fully grown adults.
+Life cycle: Embryos develop into planktonic trochophore larvae and later into juvenile veligers before becoming fully grown adults.